 Unlike commercial credit, you won't have to repay your loan over a fixed period.
 When you are earning above the threshold, your repayment amount will be based on your earnings.
-Someone earning £20K a year will pay back much less each month than someone earning £50K a year.
+Someone earning £26K a year will pay back much less each month than someone earning £50K a year.
+You pay 9% of your income over the threshold.
 The SLC works with HMRC to collect your payments from your salary, in the same way that you pay tax and national insurance.

-If you are self-employed, HMRC will collect payments through the self-assessment system.
+If you are self-employed, HMRC will collect payments through the selfassessment system.
+Your contribution is worked out using your monthly income, so if this changes each month, you might have to repay your student loan in some months but not in others.
+For example, if you are Scottish and earn £28K a year, take away the £25,375 threshold and pay 9% of £2,625, which is £236.25 for the year, or £20 per month.